Disney ParksTipsUpdates

 We have seen Disney become busier as the year has continued so set realistic expectations regarding what to expect.

-Have a plan on how to navigate the crowds while you are there so you are prepared for them ahead of time.
-We have suggestions HERE on how to avoid crowds during your trip if you are looking for options.
+Have a plan for navigating the crowds while you are there so you are prepared for them ahead of time.
+If you are looking for options, we have suggestions HERE on how to avoid crowds during your trip.

-You could also look into purchasing Genie+ as another option for navigating the Parks ahead of the crowds.
+You could also consider purchasing Genie+ as another option to navigate the parks ahead of the crowds.

 Don’t go into the trip with unrealistic expectations only to be disappointed.
-Instead be realistic that there will be lines and crowds but have a plan on how you are going to successfully navigate them.
+Instead, be realistic that there will be lines and crowds, and have a plan for successfully navigating them.

 Disney Is Big

-If you have never been to Walt Disney World it might surprise you on how big it really is.
-Walt Disney World is more than just the four main Theme Parks as it also includes two water parks, Disney Springs, over 25 Resorts, golf courses and so much more.
+If you have never been to Walt Disney World, you might be surprised to learn how big it really is.
+Walt Disney World is more than just the four main Theme Parks; it also includes two water parks, Disney Springs, over 25 Resorts, golf courses, and so much more.

-Because it is so big, Walt Disney World takes a while to navigate.
+Because it is so big, it takes a while to navigate Walt Disney World.
 Whether it is riding the bus to the Theme Park in the morning or walking around EPCOT, everything will take some time.

 Be aware of this and schedule transportation and travel time into your plans.
-If you are wanting to visit other Resorts, you will need to plan up to 90 minutes to travel in between them.
+If you want to visit other Resorts, you will need to plan up to 90 minutes of travel between them.

 In the morning, know that your trip to the Disney Parks might be 20 to 30 minutes with traffic and picking up everyone.

-Plan in 10 minutes or more to walk around the Parks so you aren’t rushed or missing important Genie+ return times or dining reservations.
+Plan to walk around the parks for 10 minutes or more so you aren’t rushed and miss important Genie+ return times or dining reservations.

-Understanding how big Disney is can really help you navigate during your Disney vacation.
+Understanding how big Disney is can help you navigate during your Disney vacation.

 My Disney Experience Is Key